 California relies on U.S. EPA to lower emissions from sources that the federal government alone has the authority to regulate.
 Historically, NOx emissions from federally regulated sources were a relatively small portion of the total NOx inventory.
 In 2000, emissions from aircraft, trains, and ocean-going vessels together made up approximately 7 percent of California's total NOx inventory.
 While California adopted programs to lower NOx emissions from the mobile sources under California's control, U.S. EPA has not kept pace in reducing NOx emissions from sources under federal control.
-As a result, those same federal sources are today responsible for over 19 percent of NOx emissions have decreased in South Coast by nearly 70 percent from 1997, NOx emissions from federal sources outside of California's control have only decreased by 15 percent since 1997, and are projected to increase in the future without federal action.
+As a result, those same federal sources are today responsible for over 19 percent of NOx emissions in the South Coast, and that percentage is projected to continue to rise.
+While total NOx emissions have decreased in South Coast by nearly 70 percent from 1997, NOx emissions from federal sources outside of California's control have only decreased by 15 percent since 1997, and are projected to increase in the future without federal action.